Yuko Kikuchi 菊池優子

 Press and Interviews

 I spent my childhood moving around in Tokyo, New York and Los Angeles.
-Those times gave me to enjoy the cultural difference and also to respect people from different background.
+Those times gave me to meet people from different background and enjoy the enjoy the cultural differences.
 At the same time those experiences gave me to reflect myself as a Japanese born in a traditional beautiful culture.
 Country where people appreciate fine delicate sense of beauty.

 After graduating an university, I started working as an accountant and controller in a global engineering and electronic company.
 While having the valuable and fruitful experience in these careers I also started to search for something I can originally create and dedicate myself as a life work, and bring joy to other people.
 I recalled from my childhood, and realized that I had great liking to detailed handcrafts, decoration and arts which are delicate and senstive.
 It was like I was on a journey, seeking the right way to express myself.
 I started to look into botanical art, learn jewelry design, and other decoration crafts anything that interests me.